CVHub520/X-AnyLabeling/docs/en/get_started.md

 - **Difficult Troubleshooting**: If crashes or errors occur, it may be difficult to quickly identify the specific cause, increasing the difficulty of troubleshooting.
 - **Feature Lag**: The GUI version may lag behind the source code version in functionality, potentially leading to missing features and compatibility issues.
-- **GPU Acceleration Limitations**: Given the diversity of hardware and operating system environments, current GPU inference acceleration services require users to compile from source code as needed.
+- **GPU Runtime Requirements**: Select the package matching CUDA 11, 12, or 13 and install the corresponding CUDA and cuDNN runtime libraries.
+The application falls back to CPU when the required GPU libraries cannot be loaded.

 Therefore, it is recommended to choose between running from source code and using the GUI installer package based on your specific needs and usage scenarios to optimize the user experience.